1. The witch

 A werewolf is a funny creature.
 It's half man, half wolf.
 It is forced into existence due to circumstances beyond its control, ie. a full moon.
 In most werewolf tales, the person who becomes a werewolf is also a victim.
 Once he turns into this monster, he is absolutely unable to access his rational mind.
 He becomes a killer completely out of control.
 In the morning, after the moon has set, there is typically plenty of remorse for the havoc and destruction wraught the night before.
 Yet, nevertheless, we all know that in another month that same man will transform and repeat those same actions.
 The mayhem is going to take place again in the future.

 To me, werewolves have always represented the spirit of violence.
 Although we don't actually see a human transform literally into an animal, we have all seen humans become so overwhelmed by the spirit of violence that they act like savage wolves, bent on destoying and killing.
 This can range from domestic violence, to gang violence, to school shootings.
 Our times are tragically and woefully full of examples of werewolf killing sprees.

-As I've said elsewhere in this weblog, Halloween is the time for us to reflect on what keeps us from being saints.
+As I said above in the section about the Mummy, Halloween is the time for us to reflect on what keeps us from being saints.
 What circumstances force the werewolf out of you?
 When do you seek to destoy another's spirit, soul, reputation, opportunities or even body - regardless of the devastation or consequences it might cause?